Skip to main content

 Access built-in list styles from the Message tab or the Format Text tab.
 Outlook provides a limited set of list styles, so customization options are minimal.

 Use sufficient color contrast to make text readable for all users.
+Color contrast is the difference between text and its background, text and images, and sections depicting meaning in charts and tables.

-• Maintain a contrast ratio of at least 4.5:1 for regular text
+• Maintain a contrast ratio of at least 4.5:1 for regular text (12 pt.).

-• Use at least 3:1 for large text (18+ pt. or 14+ pt. bold)
+• Use at least a 3:1 ratio for large text (18+ pt. or 14+ pt. bold).

 Microsoft Outlook defaults to black text on a white background for optimal readability.
 While you can customize text color and background using the Font Color, Text Highlighter, and Shading options, all color choices must still meet WCAG 2.1 AA color contrast standards.